 Figure 1.
 All three F. tularensis bS21 homologs negatively regulate the rpsU2 operon.
 Normalized transcript abundance reads from RNA-Seq experiments in the area surrounding the rpsU2 operon.
 Data from cells with bS21-2 (LVS pF), cells lacking bS21-2 (LVS ΔrpsU2 pF), and cells lacking bS21-2 but ectopically expressing either bS21-2, bS21-1, or bS21-3 (LVS ΔrpsU2 pF-bS21-2-V, pF-bS21-1-V, pF-bS21-3-V, respectively).
 Y-axis is truncated at 10,000 for clarity.
 Grey rectangles represent genes and those above the line indicate genes encoded on the positive strand; those below the black line represent those encoded on the negative strand.
 The purple box indicates an experimentally-determined promoter region (as in (Ramsey et al., 2015)).

-In addition to bS21-2 controlling its own transcript, additional unpublished RNA-Seq data reveal that the other bS21 homologs can also repress production of the rpsU2 operon.
-In particular, ectopic expression of either bS21-1 or bS21-3 in cells lacking bS21-2 lead to reductions in the rpsU2 transcript abundance to levels similar to wild-type cells.
+In addition to bS21-2 controlling its own transcript, additional unpublished RNA-Seq data reveal that the other bS21 homologs can also repress expression of the rpsU2 operon.
+In particular, ectopic expression of either bS21-1 or bS21-3 in cells lacking bS21-2 lead to reductions in the rpsU2 transcript abundance to levels similar to that found in wild-type cells.
 Thus, all three bS21 homologs function similarly with respect to repressing abundance of mRNA corresponding to the rpsU2 operon.

 bS21-1 and bS21-3 do not control their own production

 While loss of bS21-2 did not affect the transcript abundance of the genes encoding bS21-1 or bS21-3 (rpsU1 and rpsU3, respectively), (Trautmann and Ramsey, 2022) finding that bS21-2 autoregulates its production raises the possibility that other bS21 homologs in F. tularensis may also be autoregulated.
 To test this possibility, qRT-PCR was used to assess the abundance of the transcripts encoding these proteins in cells with and without the r-protein of interest.
 Specifically, we compared transcript abundance of the 5´ UTR of rpsU1 in cells with and without bS21-1 (Fig 2A) and the 5´ UTR of rpsU3 in cells with and without bS21-3 (Fig 2B).
-In contrast to our findings regarding the control of bS21-2, loss of the other bS21 homologs does not appear to impact the abundance of their own transcript.
+In contrast to our findings regarding the control of bS21-2, loss of the other bS21 homologs does not appear to impact the abundance of their own transcripts.